-The Authority also had to put in place arrangements to make continuous improvements, including related plans and reports, and the Auditor General had to assess whether the Authority met these requirements during 2020-21.
+The Authority also has to put in place arrangements to make continuous improvements, including related plans and reports, and the Auditor General has to assess whether the Authority has met these requirements.

 Value for money

 The Auditor General examines whether the Authority has put in place arrangements to get value for money for the resources it uses, and he has to be satisfied that it has done this.